-The BEACON trial will provide the first ever comprehensive evidence on the comparative effectiveness, tolerability and cost-effectiveness of ciclosporin, subcutaneous methotrexate, dupilumab and a janus kinase inhibitor (exemplar to be confirmed) to treat moderate to severe adult eczema.
+The BEACON trial will provide the first ever comprehensive evidence on the comparative effectiveness, tolerability and cost-effectiveness of ciclosporin, methotrexate and dupilumab in the treatment of moderate to severe adult eczema.

 The trial will use a platform design to enable new biologic and oral therapies for eczema to be included in the trial as additional comparator arms in the future.